Delta detox – Okavango Delta

 As the day ends, there will be plenty of time to enjoy a warm shower, drinks by the fire, and some storytelling to recall the highlights of the day.

-Today, after a lovely breakfast and perhaps fitting in one last activity, you will be transferred back to Maun Airport in order to catch your flight back to Johannesburg, or transfer to the next lodge.
-Either way we will endeavor to get you back to Maun with time to spare, usually late morning.
+Today, after a lovely breakfast and perhaps fitting in one last activity, you will be transferred back to Maun Airport to catch your flight back to Johannesburg or transfer to the next lodge.
+Either way, we will endeavour to get you back to Maun with time to spare - usually by late morning.

-As you cruise back to Maun your mind will be in neutral, as you savour your last moments in paradise.
-Batteries fully recharged, you will be ready for life once again – but probably already planning your next safari with us.
+As you journey back to Maun, your mind will be in neutral as you savour your last moments in paradise.
+Batteries fully recharged, you will be ready for life again – but probably already planning your next safari with us.

 Why us